When Dominik Hasek Was A Senator, Everything Went Wrong

 But all the fun and excitement in Ottawa abruptly came to a halt less than 10 minutes into the Czech Republic's very first Olympic game in Turin.
 While making a split-leg save against Germany, Hasek re-aggravated that recurring groin injury of his.
 It wasn't immediately apparent just how bad the news would turn out to be, as team officials continually expressed optimism that Hasek would return.
 But days turned into weeks turned into months, and despite practicing with the team and eventually receiving clearance from team doctors, Hasek would never again suit up for the Sens, forcing the team instead to rely on backup Ray Emery.
 Even with Ottawa facing elimination down 3-0 in their second-round series against Buffalo, Hasek insisted that he couldn't give them what they needed:

-Former captain Daniel Alfredsson, along with teammates Martin Havlat and Wade Redden, tried to convince Hasek before Game 4 at lunch at a Buffalo hotel to give it a try.Ottawa Sun
+Former captain Daniel Alfredsson, along with teammates Martin Havlat and Wade Redden, tried to convince Hasek before Game 4 at lunch at a Buffalo hotel to give it a try.He wouldn't have anything to do with that talk.
+Hasek told TSN's Off the Record that spring he told his teammates he wouldn't "cheat them.""I could stand in the net but we'll lose 6-2," said Hasek.
+"I walked away from the table."Ottawa Sun

 Without Hasek, the Senators were eliminated in five games, and understandably, the relationship between team and player had frayed enough that Hasek did not return to Ottawa in the following season, electing instead to play again for the Red Wings.
 Without Hasek in 2006–07, the Senators won the East, but lost to the Ducks in the Cup Final in five games.